amitesh786/yaml-validator/README.md

 # YAML Validator
-A lightweight, client-side web tool to upload, view, and validate YAML files directly in the browser using `js-yaml` and a responsive Bootstrap-based UI.
+Validate and preview YAML files in your browser—quickly and offline.

 ## Features
 - Upload `.yaml` or `.yml` files via a file picker.